 Global Digital Compact

 This page is intended to serve as an access point to contextual knowledge on the GDC, including analyses, updates from related events, and information about related processes.
-As the consultations and discussions on the GDC evolve, we will also follow them.

 In 2020, on the occasion of the 75th anniversary of the United Nations (UN), member states pledged to improve digital cooperation and shape ‘a digital future that show[s] the full potential for beneficial technology usage’.
-Building on this, the UN Secretary-General, in its 2021 report Our Common Agenda, proposed that a Global Digital Compact (GDC) be developed to ‘outline shared principles for an open, free and secure digital future for all’.
+Building on this, the UN Secretary-General, in his 2021 report Our Common Agenda, proposed that a Global Digital Compact (GDC) be developed to ‘outline shared principles for an open, free and secure digital future for all’.

 The GDC is the latest step in a lengthy policy journey to have, at least, a shared understanding of key digital principles globally and, at most, common rules that will guide the development of our digital future.